madajaju/sabr/docs/sabr/aml/am/models/serviceinstance/index.md

 ## Attributes

-* name:string - NAme of the service instance
+* name:string - Name of the service instance
 * pid:string - process id of the service instance
 * url:string -
 * stdout:string - stdout of the instance running.